AnthonyC247/Log_Analyzer/README.md

    - Analzye the data such as how many hosts are frequently called
    - How many urls are frequently called
    - To display the total number of requests with 404 repsonses

+- To view the output:
+ -Open a IDE and have the file ready to open in order to display the DataFrame along with the functions as the output.